A39 at Torridge Bridge

 The replacement of the expansion joint has been split into two delivery phases of approximately 6 weeks each.

-Phase 1 will carry out work to the Barnstaple bound side of the highway.
-Following the completion of phase 1, the traffic management will be switched and phase 2 to replace the Cornwall bound carriageway will commence.
+Phase 1 will carry out work to the Cornwall-bound side of the highway.
+Following the completion of phase 1, the traffic management will be switched and phase 2 to replace the Barnstaple-bound carriageway will commence.

 What traffic management will be used and when?

-We will maintain a 20mph speed restriction 100m either side of the works area on the Torridge Bridge.
+We will maintain a 20mph speed restriction 100m either side of the work area on the Torridge bridge.
 This will be in place 24 hours a day for the duration of the work.

-Abnormal loads will not be able to travel over the Torridge Bridge while this work is taking place without first contacting the Traffic Control Safety Officer.
+Abnormal loads will not be able to travel over Torridge bridge while this work is taking place without first contacting the Traffic Control Safety Officer.
 Call 07989 472735 (24hrs) at least 5 working days in advance.

 All notifications should be made through the current channels with Devon & Cornwall Police.
 Email firstname.lastname@example.org or call 01392 226177.